novonordisk-research/pepfunn/README.md

 ## Notebooks

 A folder called `notebooks` include a set of jupyter scripts per module available in PepFuNN.
-The notebooks contains the main functionalities with various peptide sequences as input, and generate output files in the same folder to check and compare the obtained results.
+The notebooks contain the main functionalities with various peptide sequences as input.
+The output files in the same folder to check and compare the obtained results.

 ## Tests